ANTHC Responds to Misleading Alaska Dispatch News Story

 The Alaska Dispatch News (ADN) recently published a misleading story regarding Alaska Native Tribal Health Consortium’s (ANTHC) compensation of its Directors and members of its executive team.
 To ensure the public has a complete and accurate view of the facts, we wanted to take this opportunity to clarify several key points:

 SCF’s lawsuit is about exerting power and control over the other Tribal organizations that have built this health care system.
 The recent lawsuit by SCF contains a number of claims against the ANTHC that are misleading and without merit.
 But SCF’s lawsuit has nothing to do with compensation, or position descriptions.
 This lawsuit is about one Tribal health organization asserting that their Board votes count for more than any other Tribal health organization in Alaska.
-This lawsuit is an attack on the strength and stability of the Alaska Tribal Health System by an organization that would like to control all statewide health care for its own financial gain.
+This lawsuit is an attack on the strength and stability of the Alaska Tribal Health System.

 ANTHC made a one-time adjustment in 2015 to correct prior underpayments to all past and current Directors from all Tribal regions in Alaska.
 This correction was made because our Directors, both past and present, had been underpaid for their service to our organization – in some cases, for upwards of 15 years – due to the Indian Health Service’s (IHS) systematic failure to honor its contractual agreements to pay agreed-upon administrative costs to support our organization.
 As a result, ANTHC was forced to pay our Directors out of limited administrative funds, at a far lower rate than what they should have earned.
 We took IHS to court to enforce its financial obligations to ANTHC, and reached a $153 million settlement with IHS to resolve more than a decade of underpayments for necessary administrative costs, including the cost of governance.